mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-9-game-2.html.markdown

 ## AAR

-For both these games, I've been assuming that the Russians must enter the east edge of Board 3 on Turn 1.
+For both these games, I've been assuming that the entire Russian force must enter the east edge of Board 3 on Turn 1.
 That is, all the Russian units must enter on Turn 1, none may be left off the board for entering at a later time.
+Moreover, I've been assuming the best bet is to bring the Russians up the road as a column.

+It might be worthwhile to play this scenario having the Russians come in as a front across the east edge of the map.
+This would let many units get into cover much quicker.

-#### Variations
+### Variations

 It might be interesting to allow the Russians to enter Board 3 whenever they want.
 On the one hand, it would allow the Russian armor to